thuyanduong-flatiron/lecture-starter-code/Mod1/7-ORMs/README.md

 ## Organizing Big Projects
 - Gemfile, `bundle install`, and Gemfile.lock
+- `environment.rb` file to set up database connection and other aspects of code environment
+- db folder
 - Rakefile, `rake -T`, and building our own Rake tasks
-- db folder
+  - Have access to everything through require_relative

+## Deliverables
+- Create SQL tables that correspond to Ruby classes Author and Book
 - Correctly implement foreign key relationship
-- Create SQL tables that correspond to Ruby classes
-- Organize code files in a logical manner
-- Utilize an environment file to set up database connection and other aspects of code environment

-## Deliverables
 - Build out methods on the Author model to perform all CRUD actions at the database level

 #### SQL Practice